Tim's Super Awesome Dev Site

 Here are some projects I'm proud to share with you!

-Natalie, a Ruby dialect [2020-current]
+Natalie, a Ruby implementation [2020-current]

 Mal (Make A Lisp) C Compiler [2019]